-Due to the effects of coronavirus on the community, many people and businesses are working through unsafe environments.
-While it can be a bit difficult to stay abreast of the new health standards, it's a must for every employee's safety.
+Due to the effects of Coronavirus on the community, many people and businesses are working in unsafe environments.
+While it can be challenging to stay abreast of the new health standards, it’s a must for every employee’s safety.
 Here are some of the most common scenarios that a Los Angeles unemployment lawyer tends to see regularly in regards to working with COVID-19:

 - Shortages of safety equipment/gear

 - Not alerting others when an infection occurs with a staff member/client